Skhendle/Skhendle/README.md

 - 💬 Ask me about ...
 - 📫 How to reach me: ...
 [LinkedIn](https://www.linkedin.com/in/sandile-khendle-3431b1142/)
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
-Python Mantra Called
+Python Has Mantra Called:

 # The Zen Of Python